In a city as green as Portland, it’s only fitting that some of the top things to do are outdoor spots that appeal to home gardeners and hikers alike.

-There are more than 200 parks within city limits, from forests to marshlands, trails to skateboarding rails.
+There are more than 200 parks and gardens within city limits, from forests to marshlands, trails to skateboarding rails.
 Home to the sprawling urban wilderness of Forest Park, along with the world’s smallest dedicated park, Mills End Park, Portland offers visitors a breath of fresh air wherever they are.

 Round-Up of Parks and Gardens